davinay88/git-intro-coursera/README.md

 # git-intro-coursera
-getting to know how to use github
+starting off on how to use git